Two young men look for romance in a shopping mall.

 "Yes you can.
 If you know what to look for you can."

 "For every woman you get in a bookstore I can get ten at Braxton's."

 "I like a woman of substance.
 I want a woman who has a brain."

 "Well you go to B. Dalton's then.
 You can have those intelligent women.
-They all think they are some kind of female genius," John stated.
+They all think they are some kind of female genius," Barry stated.